 HOW TO MAKE KOREAN CORN DOG

-- Firstly, skewer the mozarella sticks and the hot dog halves.
+- Firstly, skewer the mozzarella sticks and the hot dog halves.
 Always use wooden (one use/disposable) chopsticks for this recipe as you will need to fry them in.

 - Secondly, prepare the batter.
-The korean corn dog batter consistency is paramount!
+The Korean corn dog batter consistency is paramount!
 After allowing the batter to rise, it should have a thick, sticky, and elastic consistency.
-This is important because it needs to cling on to the hotdog as you roll this in.
-If the batter or dough is either too runny or too thick/dry rolling the hotdog and the mozarella stick in will not be possible.
+This is important because it needs to cling to the hotdog as you roll this in.
+If the batter or dough is either too runny or too thick/dry rolling the hotdog and the mozzarella stick in will not be possible.

-- This third step consists of coating the hot dog and the mozarella cheese with the batter.
+- This third step consists of coating the hot dog and the mozzarella cheese with the batter.
 There is a trick here that I have learned after a couple of tries.
-I find that rolling the hot dog or the mozarella stick in instead of dipping these in the batter is significantly easier to execute a nice looking Korean corn dog.
-This will allow to have a lot more control over how thick the coating will be.
+I find that rolling the hot dog or the mozzarella stick in instead of dipping these in the batter is significantly easier to execute a nice looking Korean corn dog.
+This will allow having a lot more control over how thick the coating will be.

 - Rolling the coated cheese stick or hotdog in Panko breadcrumbs or French fries tiny bits, if you will be using.
 I haven't used any French fries in this recipe.

-- Fry in sufficient hot oil to reach halfway up the coated and breaded sausage or cheese.
+- Fry into sufficient hot oil to reach halfway up the coated and breaded sausage or cheese.
 Turn and fry the other side once the bottom turns golden brown.

-- Optionally, you can roll or sprinkle the corn dog with some granulated sugar or a drizzle of honey or maple syrup for a healtier option.
-I only like to drizzle with a line or two of either ketchup and mustard or any chilli sauce, brown BBQ sauce, hoisin sauce, sriratcha or mayonnaise.
+- Optionally, you can roll or sprinkle the corn dog with some granulated sugar or a drizzle of honey or maple syrup for a healthier option.
+I only like to drizzle with a line or two of either ketchup and mustard or any chilli sauce, brown BBQ sauce, hoisin sauce, sriracha or mayonnaise.
 This is naughty enough!
 Hehe.

 Korean Corn Dog Recipe